Smart Casual Verification of the Confidential Consortium Framework: Trace Validation

 \subsection{Debugging Discrepancies}

-Several factors resulted in $\mathcal{T} \cap \mathcal{S} = \emptyset$, i.e., the verdict that a trace is invalid.
-These included bogus logging, incorrect mappings from implementation state to spec state, or true discrepancies between the spec and the implementation.
-In either case, contrary to ordinary model checking, a failure to validate a trace has no counterexample.
-However, the behaviors within~$\mathcal{T}$ helped explain why a trace fails to validate.
-In instances of zero nondeterminism in the \textit{Trace} spec, we typically compared the final state of the behavior and the corresponding line in the trace to identify the source of the mismatch.
-The \tlaplus debugger~\cite{kuppeTLADebugger2023} was instrumental in this process, as it allowed us to step through the evaluation of formulas and compare variables at the current and successor states with the trace values.
-To better understand the non-determinsim when $\vert \mathcal{T} \vert > 1$, we implemented a new \textit{unsatisfied breakpoint} that activates for each state in $\mathcal{T}$ that is found to be unreachable.
-Furthermore, $\mathcal{T}$ can be visualized as a graph that not only includes all unreachable states but also references the subformula responsible for the state being unreachable.
+Bogus logging, incorrect mappings from implementation to spec state, or true discrepancies between the spec and the implementation, resulted in $\mathcal{T} \cap \mathcal{S} = \emptyset$, i.e., the verdict that a trace is invalid.
+In either case, contrary to ordinary model checking, a failure to validate a trace had no counterexample.
+However, the behaviors within~$\mathcal{T}$ helped explain why a trace failed to validate.
+We typically compared the final state of the longest behaviors and the corresponding line in the trace to identify the source of the mismatch.
+The \tlaplus debugger was instrumental in this process, as it allowed us to step through the evaluation of formulas and compare variables at the current and successor states with the trace values.
+To determine if \textit{Trace} is overly restrictive, we implemented a new \textit{unsatisfied breakpoint}.
+It triggers for each state in $\mathcal{T}$ that is found to be unreachable.
+Furthermore, $\mathcal{T}$ can be visualized as a graph that not only includes all unreachable states but also references the subformula responsible for each state being unreachable.